DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 * Set up an uptime monitor (we recommend StatusCake!)
 * Set up a CSP report endpoint (we recommend report-uri.io)
-* Set up a google cloud account and generate OAuth credentials (Google Cloud Platform -> API Manager -> Credentials -> Create Credentials)
+* Set up a google cloud account and generate OAuth credentials (Google Cloud Platform -> API Manager -> Credentials -> Create Credentials, can be set up alongside existing creds for different environments)

 * Go back to heroku, to `Settings` and set the buildpack to `heroku/ruby`
 * Go into logentries and add anyone who needs to be added to the alerts.
 This should be just people who need to know about application errors, pretty much.